Mary Steen: Professional career

 In 1884, at the age of 28, she opened her own photographic studio on Amagertorv in the centre of Copenhagen.
 At the 1888 Nordic Exhibition she won a silver medal for her photographs of both royalty and ordinary citizens in their homes, and she also exhibited at the 1893 World Exhibition in Chicago.

 Steen's speciality was indoor photography, a difficult art at a time when electricity was not widespread.
 The photographs she took at the Flerons' house on Copenhagen's Vesterbrogade are among the first showing people inside their own homes.

 The indoor photographs in Et minde fra Fredensborg i fjor (Last year's memories of Fredensborg) are among the first shots to be published in the magazine Illustreret Tidende.

 In 1888, she became the first female court photographer for Princess Alexandra who was to marry Great Britain's Edward VII.
 Around 1895, Princess Alexandra invited her to London where she photographed members of the royal family, including Queen Victoria at Windsor Castle.

 As a result of growing deafness, she closed her studio in 1918.

 Promoting feminism

 In 1891, she was the first woman on the board of the Danish Photographers Association.
-She was also active in the Danish Women's Society (Dansk Kvindesamfund) where she sat on the board from 1889–1892.
+She was also active in the Danish Women's Society (Dansk Kvindesamfund) where she sat on the board from 1889 to 1892.
 Together with Julie Laurberg, she photographed the leading figures in the Danish women's movement.
 In 1891, she received a grant from the Reiersenske Fond, a trade association, which allowed her to travel to Germany and Vienna.

 She campaigned for better working conditions for women including eight days holiday and a half day off on Sundays.
 She treated her own staff well, paying good wages.